Multiple Landau level filling for a mean field limit of 2D fermions

-The above simplification for the sum in $l$ is the reason why we used the Poisson formula on wave-functions.
+The simplification for the sum in $l$ is the reason why we used the Poisson formula on eigenfunctions.
 The argument does not work on the expression in \cref{eq:psi_nl} since the Gaussian terms depend on $l$.
 If we consider the same setup on the whole space $\mathbb{R}^2$ instead of $\Omega$, the expression of the projector in Landau gauge becomes (see \cite[Section 3.2]{Jain}):

 The next proposition states that the diagonal of the projector's kernel on $\Omega$ converges to that of the projector on the whole space.
 This is expected since the limit is equivalent to a scaling where the size of the domain goes to infinity.
-This result will be important to estimate the trace of $\Pi_{n, R}$. \begin{proposition}[title=Convergence of the integral kernel, label=proj conv] The kernel \cref{eq:Pi_n} satisfies